CartoDB/metallic-app/README.md

 ## Features

 - Proper error handling
-- Identifies every request with an unique identifier setting a custom header `X-Request-ID` and accesible by `ctx.state.requestId`
+- Identifies every request with a unique identifier setting a custom header `X-Request-ID` and accesible by `ctx.state.requestId`
 - Adds response time header `X-Response-Time`
 - Request/Response logging
 - Provides an accessor to `metrics` in request/reponse context